BaumSebastian/Obisidan-Templates/README.md

 More information can be found on my website.
 I will post new blog posts about Obsidian and my research in general.

 # Templates
+This section describes the templates in detail.

-In following sections are the templates described.
-The template core plugin supports variables, that are also used in these templates.
-Varables are marked with `{{...}}` and will be replaced when inserting this template.
+The core plugin "Templates" supports variables, which are also used in these templates.
+Variables are marked in the template notes with `{{...}}` and will be replaced when inserting this template.
+More information can be found [here](https://help.obsidian.md/Plugins/Templates).

 ## Daily
 The template "Daily" is for daily notes.